 When it comes to acquiring knowledge, there is only one place on the Internet every successful person would suggest without hesitation – TED talks.
 TED talks epitomize the idea of knowledge.
 Their motto – ideas worth spreading – signifies the purpose of this movement and justifies its amazing ability to effectively spread high-quality ideas in internet’s chaotic environment.

-Despite the amazing value TED talks have to offer, there is a small problem with them.
-There are more than 1600 TED talks out there and you could spend hours trying to identify the ones that are more beneficial to you and your reality.
+Despite the amazing value TED talks have to offer, there is a small issue with them.
+There are countless TED talks out there and you could spend hours trying to identify the ones that are more beneficial to you and your paradigm.

 For that reason, I decided to draft this article.
-I thought that instead of spending hours listening to people talk about irrelevant topics, I could gather the 10 most social-skills-related TED talks and present them to you.
+I thought that instead of spending so much time listening to people talk about irrelevant topics, I could gather the 10 TED Talks that are related to social skills and present them to you.
 And I did that by answering one very important question.
 “What is it really that you want to get out of a TED talk?”
 The answer to this question consists of three important factors.
 A TED talk needs to:

 - guide – show you the way

-So, based on these three factors, I have selected the 10 most influential TED talks every inspiring social chameleon needs to watch and use them as a reference point for his reality.
+So, based on these three factors, I have selected the 10 most influential TED talks every inspiring social magnet needs to watch and use them as a reference point for his or her reality.

 Top 10 TED Talks

-New York Times bestselling author, human guinea pig, chef, bodybuilder, dancer, blah, blah, blah.
+New York Times bestselling author, human guinea pig, chef, bodybuilder, dancer, and so much more.
 Most of you have probably heard about Tim Ferriss and his achievements.
-The reason, however, I admire him the most is because of his unbelievable mindset.
-His undaunted desire to prove that any skill is attainable and that there is always a way to speed up the learning process in anything you do.
+The reason, however, I admire him the most is because of his audacious mindset.
+His undaunted desire to prove that any skill is attainable and that there is always a way to speed up the learning process in anything you do is mind-boggling to me.
 We share the same mindset, so he has rightfully earned his place in the top 10 of this list.

 Well, there is not much to say about the importance of body language in our everyday lives.
-I consider it as one of the 3 elements that define great seducers and I’ve talked extensively about it in one of my most popular articles.
-Amy Cuddy is a social psychologist and in this amazing TED talk, she proves my point and also goes a bit deeper, by analyzing how power posing can affect testosterone levels and have a huge impact on your chances for success.
+Body language is, most of the time, more important than verbal communication and it can either make or break an interaction.
+Amy Cuddy is a social psychologist and, in this amazing TED talk, she proves my point and also goes a bit deeper, by analyzing how power posing can affect testosterone levels and can have a huge impact on your chances for success.

 I love this talk because it starts with an amazing statement: “Why do so many people reach success and then fail?”
 Success is not a one-way street.
 Success is a continuous process or journey as Richard St. John likes to call it.
-In everything you do in life, whether this is called creating a powerful personality or a trying to build a business, you need to have two important things established in your head in order to be successful.
-Success doesn’t come overnight (unless you are the flappy bird creator), but even if it does, success doesn’t last if you don’t keep working on yourself and constantly trying to maintain it.
+In everything you do in life, you need to have two important things established in your head in order to be successful – Success doesn’t come overnight, and, even if it does, it doesn’t last if you don’t keep working on yourself and constantly trying to maintain it.

-Dan Pink is a best-selling author and career analyst who has dedicated his life to discovering how to motivate people.
-Motivation is probably the most important force along with curiosity and desire that drives our actions.
-But the mystery of how it really works and how to motivate ourselves and others effectively, still remains unsolved for many people.
-This TED talk tries to shed some light on this mystery and it is a great starting point for helping you understand motivation and how it works.
+Dan Pink is a best-selling author and a career analyst who has dedicated his life to discovering how to motivate people.
+Motivation is probably the most important force that drives our actions.
+But the riddle of how it really works and how to motivate ourselves and others effectively still remains unsolved.
+This TED talk tries to shed some light on this mystery and it is a great starting point for helping you understand the mechanics of motivation.

-There is not much to say about Tony Robbins and his incredible ability to captivate any audience.
-His body language, his tonality, his language, but most importantly his amazing skill to give answers to life-defining questions, is what urged me to add this video to the top 10 list.
-Answering the question of “Why we do what we do,” understanding the reasoning behind our actions and finding our path in life, is probably the first step towards a quintessential reality.
+There is not much to say about Tony Robbins and his incredible ability to captivate an audience.
+His body language, his tonality, his words, but most importantly his amazing skill to give answers to life-defining questions, is what urged me to add this video to the top 10 list.
+Answering the question of “Why we do what we do,” understanding the reasoning behind our actions, and finding our path in life, is probably the first step towards a quintessential reality.
 Tony Robbins shows the way.

-Simon Sinek is a best-selling author and famous marketer.
-The importance of this specific talk and the reason it is part of our top 10 is that it goes beyond conventional leadership advice.
-It approaches the way great leaders inspire action by focusing on the “why” behind what we propose.
+Simon Sinek is a best-selling author and a famous marketer.
+The reason this talk is part of my top 10 TED talks is that it goes beyond conventional leadership advice.
+It approaches the way great leaders inspire action by focusing on the “why” behind their actions.
 “Why” is your purpose, your goals, your beliefs.
 In one word, your identity.

-Dave Morris is an improviser and storyteller.
-In this short but extremely valuable TEDx talk, he tries to immerse us in the power of improvisation and its importance in our everyday lives.
+Dave Morris is an improviser and a storyteller.
+In this short, but extremely valuable TEDx talk, he attempts to immerse us in the power of improvisation and its importance in our everyday lives.
 I cannot stress enough how amazing this talk is.
-Its importance lies in the two powerful ideas it tries to communicate:
+Its power lies in the two potent ideas it tries to communicate:

 - How improvisation can help you talk without running out of things to say.

-- The importance of YES and how to get people to agree with what you are saying.
+- The importance of YES and how to get people to agree with what you say.

-Jonathan Fields is an entrepreneur, blogger, marketer, and speaker and in this amazing TEDx talk he empowers my argument about how we need to move beyond resilience and embrace antifragility in our lives.
-Fear will always be there to prevent us from reaching our potential, but if we manage to turn fear into fuel, we will eventually defy our fragile human nature and move towards a more successful and purposeful reality.
+Jonathan Fields is an entrepreneur, blogger, marketer, and speaker.
+In this amazing TEDx talk he empowers my argument about how we need to move beyond resilience and embrace antifragility in our lives.
+Fear will always be there to prevent us from reaching our potential, but if we manage to turn fear into fuel, we will eventually defy our fragile nature and move towards a more successful and purposeful reality.

-Well, it wouldn’t have been wise from my side not to include Chen Lizra‘s talk in this list.
-I love it when people share the same thinking and ideas and present them in such a subtle and inspiring way.
-I also love the fact that this was quite a controversial topic among TED viewers but I also realize that no great idea started without challenging and provoking a conventional way of thinking.
+I love it when people take challenging ideas and present them in such a subtle and inspiring way.
+I also love the fact that this was quite a controversial topic among TED viewers, but I also realize that no great idea started without provoking a conventional way of thinking.

-Dr. Ivan Joseph is the athletic director and head coach of the Varsity Soccer team at Ryerson University.
-As a coach, he was constantly trying to identify what is the most important skill a player must possess in order to be successful.
+Dr. Ivan Joseph is the athletic director and a head coach of the Varsity Soccer team at Ryerson University.
+As a coach, he was constantly trying to identify what is the most important skill for a player in order to be successful.
 And it all came down to one word – self-confidence.
-Building and cultivating self-confidence as a personal trait is what helps you become a powerful individual.
-It is one of the most fundamental principles of our reality here at The Quintessential Man and what we constantly project through our writings and ideas.
+Building and cultivating self-confidence is what helps one become a competent individual.

-In your personal quest for an enhanced social life we strongly recommend starting our “30 Challenges-30 Days-Zero Excuses” project.
-You will adopt great habits that will help you improve your social skills and master your social intelligence.
+In your personal quest for becoming a social magnet, I strongly recommend starting my “30 Challenges-30 Days-Zero Excuses” project.
+You will adopt great habits that can help you improve your social skills and master your social intelligence.